girideveloper8/reward-platform/README.md

 1. Clone the project
 2. Configure lombok tool
 3. Run the applicatin in the local environment using intellij tool or mvn command
-4. data insertion will run and insert the data into h2b database
+4. data insertion script will run and insert the data into h2 in-memory database
-5. test api's using postman or swagger ui
+5. Test all rest api's using postman or swagger ui
+6. Attached all rest api's postman collections to test.